 The physiotherapy profession has undergone a paradigmatic shift in recent years.
-The current research suggests that better patient outcomes are achieved when a broader view of patient’s symptoms are used to contextualize the patient therapist interaction.
+The current research suggests that better patient outcomes are achieved when a broader view of the patient’s symptoms is used to contextualize the patient-therapist interaction.
 As a result, it has been recognized that basic similarities exist between yoga and physiotherapy in terms of muti-disciplinarity and complexity of holistic care.
-The enrichment and cross-fertilization of physiotherapy with yoga offers an evidence based approach to overall patient care and enhances the treatment of recalcitrant chronic conditions often complicated by complex bio-psychosocial entanglements.
+The enrichment and cross-fertilization of physiotherapy with yoga offers an evidence-based approach to overall patient care and enhances the treatment of recalcitrant chronic conditions often complicated by complex bio-psychosocial entanglements.

 Yoga, as adjunctive therapy and a way of promoting and maintaining wellness, offers an excellent example of the mind-body connection.
 It has been suggested that yoga has diverse clinical and non-clinical applications in the physiotherapeutic process.
 This is mainly attributed to the degree of complexity and multi-dimensionality of influences that is apparent in both yoga exercises and physiotherapy as continuous processes.

 The similarities between yoga and physiotherapy on the conceptual level include physiological, psychological, spiritual, social and educational dimensions of human health.
-Yoga exercises combined with physiotherapeutic processes, both in clinical and non-clinical settings, can affect various body structures and systems such as the musculoskeletal, nervous, visceral, endocrine and immune system which is beneficial for patients with neurological, orthopaedic, metabolic and psychosomatic disorders
+Yoga exercises combined with physiotherapeutic processes, both in clinical and non-clinical settings, can affect various body structures and systems such as the musculoskeletal, nervous, visceral, endocrine and immune system which is beneficial for patients with neurological, orthopedic, metabolic, and psychosomatic disorders

 BENEFITS OF YOGA IN RELATION TO PHYSIOTHERAPY

-Physiological: Yoga exercises leads to the autonomic nerve plexuses and the endocrine system stimulation by an increased pressure in the abdominal wall.
+Physiological: Yoga exercises lead to the autonomic nerve plexuses and the endocrine system stimulation by increased pressure in the abdominal wall.
 Thus, improving the performance of the cardio-respiratory system, enhanced lung function together with increased strength and endurance of respiratory muscles, leading to increased vital capacity.
-It also normalizes blood pressure and improves immunity, reduces heart rate, respiratory rate and increases red blood cell volume.
+It also normalizes blood pressure and improves immunity, reduces heart rate, respiratory rate, and increases red blood cell volume.

-From the physiotherapy point of view, yoga may be regarded as an appropriate way of using body postures that offers enhanced cardio-pulmonary function, i.e. improved breathing patterns or blood vessel contraction as well as various physiological benefits.
+From the physiotherapy point of view, yoga may be regarded as an appropriate way of using body postures that offer enhanced cardiopulmonary function, i.e. improved breathing patterns or blood vessel contraction as well as various physiological benefits.

 Thus it can be suggested that physiotherapists could utilize yoga to facilitate the recovery processes among stroke patients and improve their function.

 The same psychological and spiritual resources are utilized by physiotherapists in order to improve the patients’ return to function.
 Many physiotherapists have now begun to expand their holistic approach as therapists using yoga’s essence.
-Physiotherapist, osteopaths, chiropractors or manual therapists now consider yoga as a way of “mental mobilization” as the individual performs postures that comprise elements of enhanced self-efficacy, self-development or positive mind states.
+Physiotherapists, osteopaths, chiropractors, or manual therapists now consider yoga as a way of “mental mobilization” as the individual performs postures that comprise elements of enhanced self-efficacy, self-development, or positive mind states.

 RELATIONSHIP OF PHYSIOTHERAPY AND YOGA: Physiotherapy has it’s origin in Yoga.
 The basic postures of body known as fundamental or starting positions for initiating therapeutic exercises are same as starting postures or asanas in yoga.